"It’s absolutely vexing the way men make us wait for them," said Lady Senju-no-mae, "As if we are their riding horses and have nothing else to do."

 "And is that justice?" said Lady Senju.
 "What a good man he was.
 I want a man like that!
 Why shouldn’t they be happy?"

 "That is not the natural world we are born into,” said Lady Dainagon.
-“Without suffering we would never know the sting of pleasure.
+“Without suffering we would never know pleasure.
 Or love without the sting of loneliness which, more than love, has the power to make our hearts deep.
 We must miss our lovers or even lose them sometimes to appreciate how fleeting and precious like the cherry blossoms that wither and fall our love is"

 "Pooh!" said Lady Senju.